jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

 elements.
 We can say that `x <= y` if there is a direct path from `x` to `y` in the diagram (or they are the same).
-Note that it doesn't really make sense to ask whether `{A, B}` or `{A, C}` is "greater" than the other, which is why our information is a *partial order* not a *total order*!
-You should be able to see how the elements contain more information (or less entropy, if that makes more sense to you) as we move up the graph.
+Note that it doesn't really make sense to ask whether `{A, B}` or `{A, C}` is "greater" than the other, which is why our information is a *partial order* not a [*total order*](https://en.wikipedia.org/wiki/Total_order)!
+If you know your Shannon information theory, you should be able to see how the elements contain more information (i.e. less entropy) as we move up the graph.

-The semilattice operation I mentioned that let's us combine elements is called "join" (since we are specifically dealing with join-semilattices; there's a dual operation called "meet" for, you guessed it, meet-semilattices).
-What join actually does is gives us the "least upper bound" for two elements of the semilattice, which is the least element that is greater than both of the operands.
-For example, the least upper bound of `{A,B}` and `{B,C}` in the diagram above is `{C}` so `{A,B} ∧ {B,C} == {C}`.
+The semilattice operation I mentioned that lets us combine elements is called "join" (here we are specifically dealing with join-semilattices; there's a dual operation called "meet" for, you guessed it, meet-semilattices).
+What join actually does is gives us the "least upper bound" for two elements of the semilattice, which is the lowest element on the Hasse diagram that is greater than or equal to both of the operands.
+For example, the least upper bound of `{A,B}` and `{B,C}` in the diagram above is `{B}` so `{A,B} ∧ {B,C} == {B}`.

 You might have noticed by now that the top of the Hasse diagram has an empty set element `{}`, which doesn't really correspond to a value.
 In practice, if our cell holds the empty set, it means there are no possible values that the cell could be, and that our problem is unsolvable!
-In other words, moving above the row of singletons means that we've encountered some kind of contradiction, in which case we immediately stop propagating and indicate that our computation has failed.
+In other words, moving above the row of singletons means that we've encountered some kind of contradiction, in which case we immediately stop propagating and declare that our computation is impossible.

 Ok that was a lot of explaining, but now we get to actually put all of this into practice!